altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 - Life cycle changes and special messages can be logged as described for [Actors](../11-testing-actor-systems).

 ## Rolling Event Log
-- The `LoggingFSM` trait adds one more feature to the FSM:
-- a rolling event log which may be used during debugging,
+- The `LoggingFSM` trait adds a rolling event log which may be used during debugging:
-- for tracing how the FSM entered a certain failure state,
+    - For tracing how the FSM entered a certain failure state.
-- or for other creative uses:
+    - Or for other creative uses:
 ```scala
 class MyFSM extends LoggingFSM[StateType, Data] {
   override def logDepth = 12